 You will be prescribed mercaptopurine by a specialist cancer doctor.

 Your doctor will discuss with you the possibility of unwanted side-effects.
-You will have an increased risk of infection so it's important you let your doctor know straightaway if you develop a fever, sore throat, or feel generally unwell.
+You will have an increased risk of infection so it's important you let your doctor know straightaway if you develop a high temperature (fever), your throat becomes sore or you feel generally unwell.

 |Type of medicine||An antimetabolite anti-cancer medicine|